ceph/ceph/doc/rados/configuration/common.rst

 which means you would  save your Ceph configuration file with the file name ``ceph.conf`` in the  ``/etc/ceph`` default directory.

-See `ceph-deploy new`_ for details.
+See `Create a Cluster`_ for details.

-.. _ceph-deploy new:../ceph-deploy-new
+.. _Create a Cluster: ../../deployment/ceph-deploy-new

 When you run multiple clusters, you must name your cluster and save the Ceph configuration file with the name of the cluster.
 For example, a cluster named